 - Optimal sugar content for later fermentation

-During my tastings, I immediately taste the difference: champagnes from the first Cuvée show incomparable elegance and finesse.
+In my tastings, I can taste the difference immediately: champagnes from the first cuvée show incomparable elegance and finesse.

-The Cuvée as Assemblage: Art of the Blending Masters
+The Cuvée as Assemblage: Art of the Blendmasters

-The second meaning of Cuvée refers to the Assemblage - the finished blend of different base wines.
-Here the true art of champagne making is revealed.
+The second meaning of cuvée refers to the assemblage - the finished blend of different base wines.
+This is where the true art of champagne-making shows itself.

 - Different grape varieties (Chardonnay, Pinot Noir, Pinot Meunier)